WeShap: Weak Supervision Source Evaluation with Shapley Values: Our Method

 \section{Our Method}

-In this section, we begin by establishing the formalization of the proxy PWS framework, employing majority voting as the label model and KNN as the downstream model.
-We outline the cooperative game within this proxy framework.
+In this section, we first establish the formalization of the proxy PWS framework, then outline the cooperative game within this proxy framework.
 Subsequently, we derive the WeShap value, representing the Shapley value of LFs within the specified cooperative game structure.
-Next, we present an efficient approach for computing the WeShap value using dynamic programming and conduct an analysis of its computational complexity.
+Next, we present an efficient approach for computing the WeShap value using dynamic programming and analyze its computational complexity.
 Finally, we introduce various application scenarios showcasing the utility of the WeShap value.